vivek00narendra/Carbon-Calories/README.md

 A low fedility prototype that works using dummy data that was created for a sample of products.

 The goal of the project was to provide users with a convenient way to make informed decisions on the groceries they purchase online by providing insight into their carbon footprint.

+This was a group project where I was responsible for the backend Python and SQL work.